jsextonprofessional/jsextonprofessional/README.md

 # Hi I'm Jacob Sexton. 🤠

 ## I'm a Software Engineer located on planet Earth. 🌎
-- `The Lion's Share of my professional experience has been spent working as a Full Stack Engineer in the FinTech/Fundraising space for Snap!
+- The Lion's Share of my professional experience has been spent working as a Full Stack Engineer in the FinTech/Fundraising space for Snap!
 Mobile, building products such as their transaction checkout funnel used to raise over $1B (Billion with a 🅱️) in donations for schools and sports teams.
-(2021-2024)`
-- `Prior to my time at Snap!, I consulted for VisionQuest Collective as a Frontend Engineer on projects for Dallas-based businesses and nonprofits - including Murl Bakes, Pilot Peer Assist, Bangkok Inn, Owlift (formerly ELI 5), and Katharos Fire.
-(2018-2021)`
+(2021-2024)
-- <code style="color : greenyellow">Prior to my time at Snap!, I consulted for VisionQuest Collective as a Frontend Engineer on projects for Dallas-based businesses and nonprofits - including Murl Bakes, Pilot Peer Assist, Bangkok Inn, Owlift (formerly ELI 5), and Katharos Fire.
-(2018-2021)</code>
+- Prior to my time at Snap!, I consulted for VisionQuest Collective as a Frontend Engineer on projects for Dallas-based businesses and nonprofits - including Murl Bakes, Pilot Peer Assist, Bangkok Inn, Owlift (formerly ELI 5), and Katharos Fire.
+(2018-2021)
-- `Most recently, I have gone independent, contracting for Frisco Web Agency, Shaddock Homes, and SummitTX Capital on a variety of projects spanning Software Engineering, UI/UX, and Design.
-(2025)`
+- Most recently, I have gone independent, contracting for Frisco Web Agency, Shaddock Homes, and SummitTX Capital on a variety of projects spanning Software Engineering, UI/UX, and Design.
+(2025)

 <!--
 ### Technology